cjimti/mk/_posts/2018-05-08-hobby-cluster.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-You should be able to ping the private ips of other servers on the same private network out the new interface, in my case **ens7**.
+You should be able to ping the private IPs of other servers on the same private network out the new interface, in my case **ens7**.

 ```bash
 ping -I ens7 10.5.96.4